Bhatpara: Transport

 State Highway 1 (locally known as Ghoshpara Road) passes through Bhatpara.
 Public transport includes auto rickshaws running between Naihati and Bhatpara, cycle rickshaws and bus service (routes 85, 87A etc).

 Bhatpara is served by three railway stations on the Sealdah-Ranaghat line.
 Shyamnagar railway station is 30.2 km from Sealdah railway station, Jagaddal railway station is 33.2 km and Kankinara railway station is 35.1 km.
 The railway links are part of the Kolkata Suburban Railway system.
 It is approximately a one-hour train journey from Kolkata to Bhatpara.

 It also has boat services to the other bank of Hooghly river, connecting it to Chinsura and Chandannagar.

 Commuters

 Around a total of 32 lakh people from all around the city commute to Kolkata daily for work.
 In the Sealdah-Krishnanagar section there are 34 trains that carry commuters from 30 railway stations.
 In the Seadah-Shantipur section 32 trains carry commuters from 29 stations.

 Education

 According to the official website of Barrackpore sub-division, there are 34 higher-secondary, 10 secondary and 135 primary schools within the jurisdiction of Bhatpara Municipality (although not all of them are situated in the main town).

-Green Park School, being one of the oldest private primary education institution was started by Md.
-Fahim Haider in the year 1984, is a very renowned school, and has contributed enormously in the development and education of the localities in the region.
+Bhatpara High school, being the oldest private primary ,Secondary & higher secondary school education institution 1873 was started by people of Bhatpara, a school, including Bhatpara Amar Krishna Pathsala (1925) has contributed in the development and education of the localities in the region.